 RISK MANAGEMENT AND INTERNAL CONTROLS

-The Board is responsible for the overall internal controls framework, but acknowledges that no cost-effective internal controls system will preclude all errors and irregularities.
+The Board is responsible for the overall risk management and internal control framework, but acknowledges that no cost-effective risk management and internal controls system will preclude all errors and irregularities.
 The system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.
-The internal controls in place will address the qualified, operational, compliance and information technology risks, and the objectives of these controls are to provide reasonable assurance that there are no material qualified misstatements or material loss and assets are safeguarded.
+The internal controls in place will address the financial, operational, compliance and information technology risks, and the objectives of these controls are to provide reasonable assurance that there are no material financial misstatements or material loss and assets are safeguarded.

 As the Group does not have a risk management committee, the Board and Management assume the responsibility of the risk management function.
 Management is responsible for designing, implementing and monitoring the risk management and internal control systems.
 Management reviews regularly the Group’s business and operational activities to identify areas of significant risks as well as appropriate measures to control and mitigate these risks.
 Management reviews significant policies and procedures and highlights significant matters to the Board and the AC.

-As the Group continue to grow and business environment evolving, the Board will continue to review and take appropriate steps to strengthen the Group's overall system of internal controls.
-The Board and the AC also noted that all internal controls contain inherent limitations and no systems of internal controls could provide absolute assurance against the occurrence of material errors, poor judgment in decision making, human error, losses, fraud or other irregularities.
+As the Group continues to grow and with the business environment evolving, the Board will continue to review and take appropriate steps to strengthen the Group’s overall system of risk management and internal controls.
+The Board and the AC also noted that all internal controls contain inherent limitations and no systems of internal controls could provide absolute assurance against the occurrence of material errors, poor judgment in decision making, human errors, losses, fraud or other irregularities.

-The CEO and the Chief Operating Officer have assured the Board that:
+The CEO and the Group Finance Manager have assured the Board that:

-Based on the reports and work performed by both the EA and IA, the assurance from Management and the on-going review as well as the continuing efforts in enhancing controls and processes which currently in place, the Board, with the concurrence of the AC, is of the view that there are adequate and effective internal controls and risk management systems in place for the Group to address qualified, operational, compliance and information technology risks of the Group as at 30 June 2016.
+Based on the reports and work performed by both the IA and EA, the assurance from Management and the on-going review as well as the continuing efforts in enhancing controls and processes which are currently in place, the Board, with the concurrence of the AC, is of the opinion that there are adequate and effective internal controls and risk management systems in place for the Group to address financial, operational, compliance and information technology risks of the Group as at 30 June 2021.

 The AC comprises entirely of Independent Non-Executive Directors which are as follows:-

-The AC is established to assist the Board with discharging its responsibility of safeguarding the Company's assets, maintaining adequate accounting records and develop and maintain effective systems of internal control.
-The Board is of the opinion that the members of the AC possess the necessary accounting or related qualified management qualifications, expertise and experience in discharging their duties.
-The details of the Board member's qualifications and experience are presented in this Annual Report under the heading "Board of Directors".
+The AC is established to assist the Board with discharging its responsibility of safeguarding the Company’s assets, maintaining adequate accounting records and developing and maintaining effective systems of internal control.
+The Board is of the opinion that the members of the AC possess the necessary accounting or related financial management qualifications, expertise and experience in discharging their duties.
+The details of the Board member’s qualifications and experience are presented in this Annual Report under the heading “Board of Directors”.

 The AC has written terms of reference, setting out their duties and responsibilities, which include the following:

-The AC had evaluated the performance of the external auditors based on the key indicators of audit quality set out in the Guidance to Audit Committees on Evaluation of Quality of Work performed by External Auditors.
+The AC had evaluated the performance of the EA based on the key indicators of audit quality set out in the Guidance to Audit Committees on Evaluation of Quality of Work performed by External Auditors.

 The AC has full access to and the co-operation of Management and the full discretion to invite any Director or Executive Officer to attend its meetings and has reasonable resources to enable it to discharge its functions properly.
 The EA had unrestricted access to the AC.

-The AC recommends to the Board on the proposals to the shareholders on the appointment, re-appointment and removal of the EA and approving the remuneration of the EA.
-The AC has recommended to the Board the nomination of Deloitte & Touche LLP for re-appointment as EA at the forthcoming AGM of the Company.
+The AC recommends to the Board the proposals to the shareholders on the appointment, re-appointment and removal of the EA and approving the remuneration of the EA.
+The AC has recommended to the Board the nomination of Nexia TS Public Accounting Corporation for re-appointment as EA at the forthcoming AGM of the Company.
 The Company confirmed that Rule 712 and Rule 715 of the Listing Manual of the SGX-ST had been complied with.

-The AC will meet with the EA and the IA without the presence of the Management as and when necessary to review the adequacy of audit arrangements with emphasis on the scope and quality of their audit, the independence, objectivity and observations of the EA.
+The AC will meet with the EA and the IA without the presence of the Management as and when necessary to review the adequacy of audit arrangements with emphasis on the scope and quality, objectivity and observation of their audit and their independence.

 The AC conducted a review of all non-audit services provided by the EA and is satisfied that the nature and extent of such services does not prejudice the independence and objectivity of the EA.
-For the qualified year ended 30 June 2016, the fees that are charged to the Group by the EA for audit services were approximately S$168,000.
-There were no non-audit fees paid to the EA.
+For the financial year ended 30 June 2021, the fees that are charged to the Group by the EA for audit services were approximately S$140,000 There were no non-audit fees paid to the EA.

-The Group has implemented a whistle blowing policy whereby accessible channels are provided for employees to raise concerns about possible improprieties in matters of qualified reporting or other matters which they become aware and to ensure that:
+The Group also has implemented a whistle blowing policy whereby accessible channels are provided for employees to raise concerns about possible improprieties in matters of financial reporting or other matters which they become aware and to ensure that: